smcpeak/factorio-bulldozer-equipment/test-plan.md

 Load a save that has:

 * BE and a power source equipped in the player's grid.
+* A biter nest nearby.
+* A fueled and armed car near the player spawn point for quick return.

+My save: bulldozer_test_get_killed

 Get killed by biters.